() A CONVERSATION WITH LEADING LADIES DOING BUSINESS IN MIAMI | Press releases

 Set for WEDNESDAY, March 16 AT 10:00 AM

-(Black PR Wire) MIAMI, FL – In celebration and recognition of Girls’s Historical past Month, Miami-Dade County’s Inside Providers Division-Small Enterprise Improvement Division, and in affiliation with the Fee for Girls, will host panel dialogue and fascinating dialogue with Main Women throughout enterprise in Miami.
+(Black PR Wire) MIAMI, FL – In celebration and recognition of Ladies’s Historical past Month, Miami-Dade County’s Inner Providers Division-Small Enterprise Improvement Division, and in affiliation with the Fee for Ladies, will host panel dialogue and interesting dialogue with Main Women throughout enterprise in Miami.
 The occasion takes place on Wednesday, March 16 at 10 a.m. within the Shandrell Rivers Theater in Miami.

-The aim of this occasion is to have interaction, acknowledge and listen to the story of Girls Chief’s (Main Women) in County Authorities and the Personal sector in Miami to share how they overcame obstacles, their path to success and the way they’re main change of their organizations and the group as an entire.
+The aim of this occasion is to have interaction, acknowledge and listen to the story of Ladies Chief’s (Main Women) in County Authorities and the Non-public sector in Miami to share how they overcame obstacles, their path to success and the way they’re main change of their organizations and the neighborhood as a complete.

 • Maria Nardi, Division Director of Miami-Dade Parks, Recreation and Open Areas